-Other strategies include getting regular exercise, following an anti-inflammatory diet, including nuts, grape juice, cinnamon and chocolate in some meals and consuming soluble fiber.
+Other strategies include getting regular exercise, following an anti-inflammatory diet, including, cinnamon and chocolate in some meals and consuming soluble fiber as described above.

 Laura Effel describer her strategy in our book Best Choices from The People’s Pharmacy (now out of print).